jennaluc/JKLuc-Rclass-Proj1/README.md

+THIS IS JENNA LUC'S RCLASS PROJECT 1 REPOSITORY!!!!!!!
+The initial exploratory code is within the processing code.

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
 The structure promotes a data science pipeline for reproducibility in research.